Student Debt and Default: The Role of For-Profit Colleges

-For-profit providers are becoming an increasingly important fixture of U.S. higher education markets.
-Students who attend for-profit institutions take on more educational debt, have worse labor market outcomes, and are more likely to default than students attending similarly selective public schools.
-Because for-profits tend to serve students from more disadvantaged backgrounds, it is important to isolate the causal effect of for-profit enrollment on educational and labor market outcomes.
-We approach this problem using a novel instrument combined with a more comprehensive data set on student outcomes than has been employed in prior research.
-Our instrument leverages the interaction between changes in the demand for college owing to labor demand shocks and the local supply of for-profit schools.
-We compare enrollment and postsecondary outcome changes across areas that experience similar labor demand shocks but that have different latent supply of for-profit institutions.
+For-profit providers have become an important fixture of U.S. higher education markets.
+Students who attend for-profit institutions take on more educational debt and are more likely to default on their student loans than those attending similarly selective public schools.
+Because for-profits tend to serve students from more disadvantaged backgrounds, it is important to isolate the causal effect of for-profit enrollment on student debt and repayment outcomes as well as the educational and labor market mechanisms that drive any such effects.
+We approach this problem using a novel instrument combined with comprehensive institution-level data on student debt, default, educational attainment, and labor market outcomes.
+Our instrument leverages the interaction between changes in the demand for college due to labor demand shocks and the baseline supply of for-profit schools.
+We compare how enrollment and subsequent outcomes change across areas that experience similar labor demand shocks but that have different latent supply of for-profit institutions.
 The first-stage estimates show that students are much more likely to enroll in a for-profit institution for a given labor demand change when there is a higher supply of such schools in the base period.
-Among four-year students, for-profit enrollment leads to more loans, higher loan amounts, an increased likelihood of borrowing, an increased risk of default, and worse labor market outcomes.
-Two-year for-profit students also take out more loans and have higher default rates and lower earnings.
-But they are more likely to graduate and to earn over $25,000 per year (the median earnings of high school graduates).
-Finally, we show that for-profit entry and exit decisions are at most weakly responsive to labor demand shocks.
-Our results point to low returns to for-profit enrollment that have important implications for public investments in higher education as well as for how students make postsecondary choices.
+Among four-year students, for-profit enrollment leads to more loans, higher loan amounts, an increased likelihood of borrowing, and an increased risk of default.
+Two-year for-profit students also take out more loans, originate more student debt, and have higher default rates.
+We present evidence that these debt and default outcomes are driven by higher for-profit tuition and a negative effect of for-profit enrollment on labor market outcomes.
+Our results point to high costs and low returns to for-profit enrollment that generate worse student debt and repayment outcomes.
+These findings have important implications for public investments in higher education as well as how students make postsecondary choices.

 Keywords: postsecondary education, for-profit schools, student loans, default, returns to education